AleksaLuk/client-server-network/README.md

 ```

 ## Running the application
+### LOCAL
-Server is required to be running before client attempts to connect.
+Local erver is required to be running before client attempts to connect.
-1. Run main-server.py (or custom server implementation)
+1. Run main-server.py (or custom server.py implementation)
-2. Run main-client.py (or custom client implementation)
+2. Run main-client.py (or custom client.py implementation)

+### REMOTE (AWS)
+An EC2 instance has been set up with the server running as an always-on service.
+The user will not have to run their own server.
+1. Set host = "18.135.93.207"
+2. Set port = 80
+3. Run main-client.py (or custom client.py implementation)

 ## Stopping the application
-Clients is required to disconnect from server so the server can gracefully close client connection before the server is stopped.
+The client is required to disconnect from server so the server can gracefully close client connection before the server is stopped.
+The client will disconnect if the script comes to an end naturally.
+If a script keeps the connection in a loop, the client script must be stopped first.
 1. Stop main-client.py
-2. Stop main-server.py
+2. Stop main-server.py (local only)

 ## Examples